joshuatege81/Papaya-Image-Classification-with-Fuzzy/README.md

 - Then click the 'Prediction' Button.
 And the result will show up.
 The prediction is about the ripeness of the papaya fruit and its weight in Kg
 ![3](https://user-images.githubusercontent.com/43558891/146669271-8a8cfd41-b295-4e55-903b-5f73f3db2b13.PNG)

+You can use your own dataset to improve the accuracy of the model.
+Don't forget to update the Parameter of fuzzy in fuzzy.py after you update the dataset.
+My suggestion, do the research first in fuzzy.rar to get the best accuracy.
+You can chat me if you need guidance for the research.